tailcallhq/tailcallhq.github.io/docs/directives/add-field.md

 title: "@addField"
 ---

-The `@addField` operator simplifies data structures and queries by adding a field that _inline_ or flattens a nested field or node within your schema.
+The `@addField` directive simplifies data structures and queries by adding a field that _inline_ or flattens a nested field or node within your schema.
 It modifies the schema and the data transformation process, making nested data more accessible and straightforward to present.

 For instance, consider a schema: